Trading Platforms

 FAQs

-1. Q: Can I transfer my existing investments to Wealthsimple or Questrade?
 A: Yes, both platforms support account transfers.
 However, there may be fees associated with transferring out of your current institution.

-2. Q: Does Wealthsimple offer any perks for larger accounts?
-A: Yes, accounts over $100,000 qualify for Wealthsimple Black, which includes lower management fees and financial planning sessions.
+A: Yes, accounts over $500,000 qualify for Wealthsimple Premium, which includes lower management fees, a higher interest rate on Chequing accounts, and financial planning sessions.

 3. Q: Can I practice trading before using real money on these platforms?
 A: Questrade offers a practice account feature.
 Wealthsimple doesn't currently offer this, but their educational resources can help you learn before investing.